PashaBiker/avf_flask/README.md

 - **Financial Transactions:** Monitor and record all financial activities.
 - **Supplier Relations:** Manage supplier information and interactions.
 - **Task Management:** Assign and track tasks within the CRM system.
-- **Price comparer:** Get the best price from your suppliers catalog.
+- **Price comparer:** Get the best prices from your suppliers catalog.

 ## Installation